3 Lessons Bats Can Teach Us About Life

-- longer life expectancy, particularly with a decreased risk for heart disease.
+- Longer life expectancy, particularly with a decreased risk of heart disease.

 When it comes to volunteering, do it because you are motivated by compassion for good.
 While you may not get paid money for your efforts, your rewards may be just as sweet.
 Some might call it karma!

 Bat Myths Debunked

 MYTH: Bats are blind.

 FACT: Most bats have vision that rivals a human's.
 Some bats, such as the fruit bat, can see remarkably well in low lighting, and they even see in color.